 Danielle Anderson was a newcomer to the show in Episode 10 and her presence did not go unnoticed by the fans.
 In fact, she was voted the best overall player at the Golden Ace Awards ceremony, and it all started with this pot against Tom Schneider.

 With both holding pocket pairs, Anderson’s pocket queens vs Schneider’s deuces, when the board came Q-5-2, the writing was on the wall it would be a huge pot.
 Another queen on the turn pretty much sealed the deal, giving Schneider a full house, and after she led out on both flop and turn, Anderson proceeded to check the river with her quads.
-Start at the 1:20-minute mark.

 The river was pretty inconsequential 9, and after Danielle checked, Schneider naturally bet for value, only to be faced with a check raise for the remainder of Anderson’s stack.
 There was no getting away at that point and after he matched her river bet, Schneider’s could only watch a $10k pot shipped ‘Dmoongirl’s’ way.
 That’s what you call a good start!